schneems/fun_run/README.md

 [which_problem](https://github.com/schneems/which_problem) crate is designed to add debugging errors to help you identify why the command couldn't be launched.

-The name `which_problem` works like `which` but helps you identify common mistakes such as typos:
+The crate `which_problem` works like `which` but helps you identify common mistakes such as typos:

 ```shell
 $ cargo whichp zuby